- Esculin hydrolysis was first described by Rochaix in 1924.

 Principle of Bile Esculin Agar

-Esculin is hydrolyzed by group D streptococci and other esculin positive organism to form dextrose and esculetin.
+Esculin is hydrolyzed by group D streptococci and other esculin positive organisms to form dextrose and esculetin.
 This compound reacts with the ferric ions contained within the medium, turning the medium from its original amber color to a dark brown to black.

 Thus the tolerance to the presence of bile and the hydrolysis of esculin provide the means to presumptively identify specific organisms including group D streptococci.